XuNeo/luavgl/README.md

 ```

-LUGL mainly targets for embedded device, a simulator on Ubuntu has been provided for preview.
+lugl mainly targets for embedded device, a simulator on Ubuntu has been provided for preview.

 ### Embedded device